-For this lab, you'll need a clean snapshot of your Ubuntu 18.04 virtual machine:
+For this lab, you'll need a clean snapshot of your Ubuntu 22.04 virtual machine.
+Let's get started.

-1. Restore your Ubuntu virtual machine to a clean snapshot to clear out any firewall configurations that you created previously.
+Restore your Ubuntu virtual machine to a clean snapshot to clear out any firewall configurations that you created previously.
 (Or, if you prefer, start with a new virtual machine.)
 Disable ufw and verify that no firewall rules are present: